TortugaResearch/Tortuga.Chain/Tortuga.Chain/Documentation/Page/Materializers/Object.md

 Object/Collection materializers honor the Decompose attribute.
 This allows properties on the child object when they match columns in the query result set.

+## SQL Generation

+As per above, mapped properties on the object (and child properties on a decomposed property) will be requested.

 ## Limitations

 Object/Collection materializers require that the Decompose attribute be applied correctly.
 The materializer needs to walk the entire object graph, and if there are any cycles represented by decomposed properties then a stack overflow exception will occur.